dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 <mark style="background: #BABD00;">Denial of Service (DoS):</mark> It is an attempt to prevent legitimate users from accessing a resource or service.

-DoS attacks might affect software applications and network components
+DoS attacks might affect software applications and network components.

 <mark style="background: #BABD00;">A DoS attack involves:</mark>
-- Exhausting resources, for example, network bandwidth or CPU cycles
+- Exhausting resources, for example, network bandwidth or CPU cycles.
-- Exploiting weaknesses in communication protocols, for example, resetting of TCP sessions, corrupting domain name server’s cache
+- Exploiting weaknesses in communication protocols, for example, resetting of TCP sessions, corrupting domain name server’s cache.

-A malicious client VM might be used to launch a DoS attack against the hypervisor or other VMs running on the same hypervisor
+A malicious client VM might be used to launch a DoS attack against the hypervisor or other VMs running on the same hypervisor.

-As a protective measure, resource consumption of a VM needs to be restricted
+As a protective measure, resource consumption of a VM needs to be restricted.

 A Denial of Service (DoS) attack is an attempt to make resources or services of an information system unavailable to its authorised users.

 A DoS attack prevents legitimate users from accessing a resource or service.
 DoS attacks could be targeted against software applications (example OS) and network components including routers or servers.

 <mark style="background: #BABD00;">Often a DoS attack involves either one or a combination of the following:</mark>
 - Attack aims to exhaust computing resources, for example, network bandwidth and CPU cycles.
 An attack may involve massive quantities of data sent to the target with the intention of consuming bandwidth/processing resources.
 - Attack involves exploiting weaknesses in a protocol to target network resources; for example, resetting of TCP sessions, IP address spoofing, or corrupting DNS server cache.

 A Distributed DoS (DDoS) attack is a special type of DoS attack in which several systems launch coordinated DoS attack on their target(s), thereby causing denial of service to the users of the targeted system(s).
 In a DDoS attack, the main attacker is able to multiply the effectiveness of the DoS attack by harnessing the resources of multiple collaborating systems.

 These collaborating systems serve as attack platforms.
 Typically a DDoS master program is installed on one compute system using a stolen account.
 Then, at a designated time, the master program communicates to any number of "agent" programs installed on computers anywhere on the network.
 When the agents receive the command, they initiate the attack.

 In a virtualised environment, a rough VM could be used to launch DoS attack against the hypervisor or other VMs running on the same hypervisor.
 Such a rough VM could use the internal virtual network for launching the DoS attacks.
 To protect against such VM based DoS attacks, the resource consumption of a VM should be restricted to specific limits.